Training bra: Opposition to training bras

 Training bras and the age at which girls first wear bras is sometimes controversial.
 Some people regard training bras as a way to sexualize young girls, and that training bras serve no functional purpose, that businesses benefit financially from, and even encourage, precocious sexuality in girls by exploiting their fears about self-image and social norms.
 Still, others recognize developing tissue in breasts as sensitive and, at times, needing cover to maintain comfort, even if only psychological, for the wearer.

 Bra opponents believe that training bras are used to indoctrinate girls into thinking about their breasts as sexual objects.
 In their view, bras are not functional undergarments but simply exist to make the body more sexually appealing.
 They believe that training bras exploit young girls and encourage precocious sexuality.

 Within Western cultures that place great value upon youth, bras are marketed to emphasize their ability to preserve a youthful appearance.
 The design of fashionable rather than solely functional bras has been influenced by changing fashions in outerwear and undergarments.
 The bra is sometimes viewed as an icon of popular culture that eroticizes girls' breasts as sexual objects.

 Marketing to young girls

-In 2006, Target stores began stocking a range of Bratz bras for three- to four-year-olds, Saddle Club bras for four- to six-year-olds, and a lightly padded Target brand bra for eight- to 10-year-olds.
-Australian retailer Big W's added a Just Girls padded bra for eight- to 10-year-olds and a My Little Pony bandeau bra for two- to three-year-olds, and Bonds in February 2006 marketed the "My First T-Shirt Bra" for ages eight and up.
+In 2006, Target stores began stocking Bratz bras and others for 3- to 4-year-olds, Saddle Club bras for 4- to 6-year-olds, and a padded Target brand bra for 8- to 10-year-olds.
+In the same year, Bonds released the "My First T-Shirt Bra", aimed at girls aged 8 and up, with Australian retailer Big W adding a Just Girls padded bra for 8- to 10-year-olds and a My Little Pony-themed bra for 2- to 3-year-olds around the same time.
+A Sydney clothing company called Hot Springs offers Lil' Bratz themed "tiny" bras.